GalvanizeOpenSource/100-ds-problems/100-problems.md

 Plotting
 --------

-1. Using your function that creates sample data from a simple linear model, superimpose the true linear model onto a scatterplot of the gerenated data.
+1. Using your function that creates sample data from a simple linear model, superimpose the true linear model onto a scatterplot of the generated data.

 SQL
 ---